smirarab/pasta/README.md

 That different location needs to be part of your `PYTHONPATH` environmental variable.
 Email: smirarab@gmail.com for installation issues.

 ### MAC:
-Download the zip file, extract it and cd into the `pasta.1.1.0`.
+Download the zip file, extract it and cd into the `pasta.[version]`.
 If you are installing on MAC, you need to go through some additional steps.
-Inside `pasta.1.1.0`, you need to clone the following git repository:
+Inside `pasta.[version]`, you need to clone the following git repository:

 https://github.com/sate-dev/sate-tools-mac